 Building a house requires a process.
 Contractors don’t start with the roof but with a strong foundation.
 Following this proven process yields the result of a home that will stand for years to come.
-Nonprofit organizations should also be following a proven process that leads to success.
-Unless you’re a small nonprofit without an external audit, it is likely that your organization has a board of directors and probably an audit committee.
-And no matter who the members are or the length of its existence, the not-for-profit’s board of directors should monitor the committee’s performance.
+Nonprofit organizations should also be following a proven method that leads to success.
+Unless you’re a small nonprofit without an external audit, your organization will likely have a board of directors and an audit committee.
+And no matter who the members are, the not-for-profit’s board of directors should monitor the committee’s performance.

 Typical functions of an audit committee include supporting the board’s oversight of the organization’s processes for financial reporting, internal controls, and the audit to ensure compliance with applicable laws and regulations, as well as a code of conduct.